Last updated on August 18th, 2021 at 02:20 pm

-One of the most annoying anti-vaccine activists is Peter Doshi.
-He is bothersome not because he a noteworthy scientist or physician, it’s because he somehow scored a position as an editor at the respected medical journal, BMJ (formerly known as the British Medical Journal).
+One of the most annoying anti-vaccine activists is Peter Doshi who has decided to pontificate on COVID-19 vaccine trials.
+He is bothersome not because he is a noteworthy scientist or physician, he’s not, it’s because he somehow scored a position as an editor at the respected medical journal, BMJ (formerly known as the British Medical Journal).

 BMJ is not a hotbed of anti-vaccine pseudoscience, except for the presence of Peter Doshi.
 For example, they published a series of articles, written by Brian Deer, about Andrew Wakefield’s despicable deceit, you can read about it here, here, and here.
 Deer has also written a powerful book about Wakefield’s fraud.
 I wonder what Mr. Deer thinks of Peter Doshi as an editor at the acclaimed medical journal.

 Doshi occasionally uses BMJ as his personal bully pulpit to push anti-vaccine rhetoric that can lead the casual observer to think that he is some respected authority figure with vaccines.
 He isn’t.

 Peter Doshi has just posted an anti-vaccine blog post on BMJ attacking the clinical trials for the Pfizer and Moderna COVID-19 vaccines.
 His opinion piece needs to be critiqued because his attacks can add to the vast number of anti-COVID-19 vaccine myths that are being spread across the internet.